HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 No amendment of or endorsement to this policy can be

-signed by either the President, a Vice President. the Secre-
+signed by either the President, a Vice President, the Secre-

-tary. an Assistant Secretary. or validating officer or author-
+tary, an Assistant Secretary, or validating officer or author-

-ized signatory of the Company_
+ized signatory of the Company.

 All notices required to be given the Company and any